bionfinc/pomodoro/README.md

 ## To run
 1. Ensure that the secret key variable has been set on your local environment (shown in the "Setting SECRET_KEY environment variable" section below)
-1. Install dependencies `$ pip install -r requirements.txt`
 1. Navigate to the root directory of the project
+1. Install dependencies with `$ pip install -r requirements.txt`
 1. Run `python3 manage.py runserver`

 ---